 Other potentially addictive substances, such as steroids and other drugs, may also cause plaque to build up in the blood vessels.

 The condition of thick, hardened blood vessels is known as atherosclerosis, and it carries an increased risk of heart failure, other forms of heart disease and stroke.

 Blocking of Arteries

-To put it another way, substance abuse could cost you an arm and a leg.
+To put it another way, substance abuse damages could cost you an arm or a leg.

 Contributing to Hypertension

 Stress on the heart from drug and alcohol use can weaken, thicken or block cardiovascular tissue.
-It may also contribute to hypertension.
+It may also contribute to high blood pressure.

 Hypertension means high blood pressure.
 The exact causes are not known, but stress to the heart, liver, or blood vessels all may be contributing factors.
 Drug or alcohol use may increase the likelihood of any of those factors.

 Hypertension can be difficult to manage, often requiring lifestyle changes and even medication.
 When blood pressure is high, though, the heart works harder with every pump to keep the blood circulating.